jhpyle/docassemble/_docs/config.md

 running **docassemble** in a configuration where **docassemble** itself is running [HTTP], but requests are being forwarded to it by a server running HTTPS.
-This might be your configuration if you are using a [load balancer] or you are running [Docker] on machine that [forwards] HTTPS requests to [Docker] on a non-standard [HTTP] port.
+This might be your configuration if you are using a [load balancer] or you are running [Docker] in a context where a web server or web service [forwards] HTTPS requests to [Docker] on port 80 or a non-standard [HTTP] port.

 This variable is typically set using the [Docker] environment variable [`BEHINDHTTPSLOADBALANCER`].

-Make sure that the load balancer you are using sets the `X-Forwarded-*` headers.  **docassemble** needs these headers in certain circumstances in order to form correct URLs.
+Make sure that the proxy server you are using sets the `X-Forwarded-*` headers.  **docassemble** needs these headers in certain circumstances in order to form correct URLs.
+Specifically, the proxy server should set the following headers:

+* `X-Forwarded-For`
+* `X-Forwarded-Host`
+* `X-Forwarded-Port`
+* `X-Forwarded-Proto`

+You can test whether your proxy server is sending these headers to your **docassemble** server by visiting `/headers` on your site.

 ## <a name="use lets encrypt"></a><a name="lets encrypt email"></a>Using Let's Encrypt